-- 3.1 We fully support the Scottish Government's approach to better regulation which aims to reduce unnecessary regulatory burdens on business, helping to support the Government's wider Purpose to focus Government and public services on creating a more successful country, with opportunities for all of Scotland to flourish, through increasing sustainable economic growth. - 3.2 As part of our statutory duty under the Regulatory Reform (Scotland) Act 2014 to contribute to sustainable economic growth FSS will aim to eliminate obsolete and inefficient regulation, tackle inconsistencies in regulatory systems and enhance Scotland's competitiveness by: - Championing the five principles of better regulation that regulation be proportionate, consistent, accountable, transparent and targeted. - Carefully assessing the impact of any new regulations. - Working closely with key delivery partners, including local authorities and other regulators and the independent business-led Regulatory Review Group. - 3.3 During consultation on any proposed new regulations, FSS will carry out targeted face to face visits with those affected in Scotland, paying particular attention to the potential impacts on SMEs, to support development of robust Business and Regulatory Impact Assessments (BRIAs) in line with Scottish Government policy.

-- 3.4 In developing and implementing new regulation, we will have 'due regard' to the approaches set out in the Scottish Regulators' Strategic Code of Practice2, acting in accordance with the Code to support delivery of our primary statutory objectives in the Food (Scotland) Act 2015 and elsewhere in food law, including our legal obligation to operate in a way that is proportionate, transparent and accountable. - 3.5 FSS will continue to fully participate in national regulatory forums designed to allow regulators to share ideas and best practice, and to discuss joint approaches to delivery.
-FSS will also collaborate, share services and resources where appropriate, and co-produce guidance with other Scottish national and local regulators.
-We will seek new and innovative ways of working to maximise efficiency, and share and reduce costs and minimise burdens on both regulators and those they regulate.
+- 3.1 We fully support the Scottish Government's approach to better regulation which aims to reduce unnecessary regulatory burdens on business, helping to support the Government's wider Purpose to focus Government and public services on creating a more successful country, with opportunities for all of Scotland to flourish, through increasing sustainable economic growth. - 3.2 As part of our statutory duty under the Regulatory Reform (Scotland) Act 2014 to contribute to sustainable economic growth FSS will aim to eliminate obsolete and inefficient regulation, tackle inconsistencies in regulatory systems and enhance Scotland's competitiveness by: - Championing the principles of better regulation that regulation be proportionate, consistent, accountable, transparent, targeted and timely. - Carefully assessing the impact of any new regulations. - Working closely with enforcement authorities, other regulators and the independent business-led Regulatory Review Group. - 3.3 During consultation on any proposed new regulations, FSS will carry out targeted face to face visits with those affected in Scotland, paying particular attention to the potential impacts on SMEs, to support development of robust Business and Regulatory Impact Assessments (BRIAs) in line with Scotlish Government policy. - 3.4 In developing and implementing new regulation, we will have due regard to the approaches set out in the Scottish Regulators' Strategic Code of Practice2, acting in accordance with the Code to support delivery of our primary statutory objectives in the Food (Scotland) Act 2015 and elsewhere in food law, including our legal obligation to operate in a way that is proportionate, transparent and accountable. - 3.5 FSS will continue to fully participate in national regulatory forums designed to allow Scottish regulators to share ideas and best practice, and to discuss joint approaches to regulatory delivery.
+FSS will collaborate, share services and resources where appropriate, and co-produce guidance with food and feed enforcement authorities.